xcore/doc_tips_and_tricks/doc/crc.rst

 XS1 CRC instructions
 --------------------

-The XMOS XS1 instructions has two instructions to compute a CRC.
+The XMOS XS1 ISA has two instructions to compute a CRC.

 * The CRC instruction computes a new remainder, given a polynomial and a a current remainder, and 32 input bits.